learnk8s/knote-js/03_scaling.md

           imagePullPolicy: Always
 ```

-> Please notice that the command below runs the `learnk8s/knote-js:2.0.0` image.
+> Please note that the command runs the `learnk8s/knote-js:2.0.0` image.

-The Deployment is ready to be submitted to Kubernetes.

-However, something else is missing.
+However, there is still something missing.

-You should create a Kubernetes description for the new MinIO component.
+You should create a Kubernetes resource definition for the new MinIO component.

 _So, let's do it._